The MPA in Emergency and Disaster Management

 Gerard McCarty (BA in Criminal Justice, John Jay College; MPA in Operations, John Jay College)

-Gerard McCarty currently serves as General Manager, Emergency Management where he is responsible with the development and implementation of the Port Authority's Emergency Preparedness, Response, and Incident Management programs across the agency.
+Gerard McCarty is Director, Office of Emergency Management for the Port Authority of New York & New Jersey, where he is charged with the development and implementation of the Port Authority's Emergency Preparedness, Response, Recovery, Mitigation and Incident Management programs across the agency.
 Before joining the Port Authority in 2004, Jerry had already achieved a distinguished list of accomplishments in law enforcement, public safety and emergency management in the New York City region and elsewhere.

 In October 1973, Mr. McCarty joined the New York City Police Department (NYPD) and served in a variety of uniformed and undercover roles to include an assignment in the NYPD's Emergency Services Unit.
 In 1995, he joined the New York City Mayor's Office of Operations as the First Deputy Mayor's representative to the Office of Emergency Management (OEM), then a unit within the NYPD, and supervised the transfer of OEM to an independent organization within the Mayor's Office to include the recruitment of a new director and the selection of hiring of staff.